dylansutterlin/resting_state_hypnosis/README.md

 </div>

 Summary: "This project aims to better understand neural correlates of hypnosis, which is defined as an experiential experience of focused attention and heighten reponse to suggestions.
 Hypnotic experience can be assessed in part with the automaticity associated with hypnotic experience, with hypnotic depth and with hypnotizalibility scores.
-The brain's functionnal connectivity might reflect which brain regions interact to produce the subjective change in phenomenological experience associated with hypnosis."
+The brain's functionnal connectivity might reflect which brain regions interact to produce the subjective change in phenomenological experience associated with hypnosis.
+We used Arterial Spin Labeling fMRI (Simens 3T) data acquired at rest (from Rainville et al., 2019), both before and after a hypnotic induction.
+The functional connectivity matrix for each subject was computed, for each condition (pre/post hypnosis) and for the contrast (post-pre hypnosis).
+We then used graph theory metrics to characterize the individual connectomes during hypnosis (contrast post-pre).
+A 10-fold,  used ridge regression to predict the change in hypnosis-related variables with the contrast (post-pre) connectivity."

 tags: [ASL-fMRI, hypnosis, connectome, ML]